The Banshee Jet 80+ drone is used as an aerial target for sea and land-based weaponry testing trials. Credit: The Royal Navy, UK.

 Avionics and communication systems

 The Banshee drone is integrated with QinetiQ’s combined autopilot and surveillance payload avionics (CASPA), which contributes to its stabilisation.
-The avionics system includes a three-axis inertial measurement unit (IMU) and digital autopilot.
+The avionics system includes a three-axis inertial measurement unit (IMU) and a digital autopilot.

 The on-board integrated global positioning system (GPS), digital telemetry systems and autonomous waypoint navigation provide tracking and telemetry capabilities.